All Episodes

 The Tea Party cannot hand out patronage yet.

-I mean, it's a huge disadvantage compared to the GOP elite, GOP establishment.
+I mean, it's a huge disadvantage compared to the GOP elite, the GOP establishment.

 They don't have any patronage.

-There's there's there's nothing that they can they can offer in the traditional political sense.
+There's nothing that they can offer in the traditional political sense.

 Now, our caller from South Carolina said that Nikki Haley disappointed him because something she's doing on the illegal immigration.